wrightni/OSSP/readme.md

 #### Required Arguments
 * __input directory__: directory containing all of the images you wish to process Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.
 * __image type__: {‘srgb’, ‘wv02_ms’, ‘pan'}: the type of imagery you are processing.
-  a. 'srgb': RGB imagery taken by a typical camera
+  1. 'srgb': RGB imagery taken by a typical camera
-  b. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
+  2. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery
-  c. 'pan': High resolution panchromatic imagery
+  3. 'pan': High resolution panchromatic imagery
 * __training dataset file__: complete filepath of the training dataset you wish to use to analyze the input imagery

 #### Optional Arguments